Design strategy for a branded AI experience

 After Round 1, we gathered our learnings and made adjustments to our prototypes to learn more.
 We immediately learned that participants strongly disliked one of our prototypes in a way that was related to the strategic concept behind it.
 We considered it a great success of our test and learn approach.
 Accordingly, we narrowed our exploration to the other two prototypes to learn more about what worked well.

-In Round 2, we tested the two refined prototypes across a greater range of simulated environments.
+In Testing Round 2, we tested the two refined prototypes across a greater range of simulated environments.
 In addition to questions about expectations and affinity, we delved into:

 Ubiquity: Does it make sense to consumers that this manifestation of this AI would appear across environments and applications—beyond just the app?